 }

-It is important to note that the class injected is of type IOptions<AppSettings>.
+IOptions<AppSettings>.
 The IOptions interface is part of the Microsoft.Extensions.Options namespace.
 In order to access its contents, use the Value property on the instance.
 Furthermore, the instance is essentially a singleton which is passed throughout the lifetime of the application.
-Let's review how this works with a practical example in which the AWS section of the AppSettings is injected into the class constructor.
+Let's review how this works with a practical example in which the AWS section of the AppSettings is injected into the class constructor.public interface IStorageService

 {